Aichi Bunkyo University

 Aichi Bunkyo University (愛知文教大学, Aichi bunkyō daigaku) is a private university in Komaki, Aichi, Japan, established in 1998 and specializing in the humanities.
 It is right next to Nagoya Zokei University and is associated with Aichi Bunkyo Women's College.
+The university will suspend admissions starting in the 2027 academic year due to low enrollment and is expected to close in March 2030.